fabric8io/fabric8/docs/services.md

 ### Discovering services from your application

+The simplest way to discover things inside Kubernetes is via DNS which does not require any custom client side code, dependency injection or magic libraries.
+It also benefits from working with all programming languages and frameworks!

+#### Service discovery via DNS

+For a service named `foo-bar` you can just hard code the host name `foo-bar` in your application code.

+e.g. to access a HTTP URL use `http://foo-bar/` or for HTTPS use  `https://foo-bar/` (assuming the service is using the port 80 or 443 respectively).

+If you use a non standard port number, say, 1234, then append that port number to your URL such as `http://foo-bar:1234/`.

+Note that DNS works in kubernetes by resolving to the service named `foo-bar` in the namespace of your pods so you don't have to worry about configuring your application with environment specific configuration or worry about accidentally talking to the production service when in a testing environment!
+You can then move your application (its docker image and kubernetes metadata) into any environment and your application works without any changes!

+#### Service discovery via environment variables

 Kubernetes uses 2 environment variables to expose the fixed IP address and port that you can use to access the service.

 So for a service named `foo-bar` you can use these 2 environment variables to access the service: